 Should you use APO?

 Absolutely, yes.
 If you already have Cloudflare Business and Servebolt Optimizer installed, you don’t have to do anything.
-We have had what APO does implemented in our plugin for WordPress in combination with Cloudflare Business for some time already.
+We have had what APO does implement in our plugin for WordPress in combination with Cloudflare Business for some time already.

 If you are not already using Cloudflare Business with Servebolt Optimizer, then go ahead and play around with Cloudflare APO in their plugin.

 Great!
 This is all I need to have a fast website.
 Right?

 Cloudflare Automatic Platform Optimization does not solve all your performance issues to have a fast website.
 Just like Servebolt Optimizer for WordPress does not solve all and every performance issue.
 Neither is a magic bullet for all performance issues, but they solve some of them.

 Regardless of what plugins and mechanisms (like APO) you use to speed up your site, it does not change the amount of plugin code, theme code, and core code that is needed to deliver a site to your visitor.
 Extreme performance is always the result of many improvements, and never just one.
 For example, the extreme speed of Servebolt Cloud is the result of thousands and thousands of small performance-enhancing optimisations and adjustments.